March 10, 2026

 Wearing a helmet while riding an ATV should be a habit, much like putting on a seat belt when you get in a car, said Stacey Pecenka, manager of the Pediatric Trauma Injury Prevention Program at Monroe Carell.
 Helmets help absorb the shock of impact in the case of an accident.
 They protect the brain, and can reduce the severity of a head injury.

-“What they don’t see is how tough some of the injuries can be,” Pecenka said.
+“What (families) don’t see is how tough some of the injuries can be,” Pecenka said.
 “Road rash, facial injuries, traumatic brain injuries, internal organ damage and multiple fractures – their lives could be negatively impacted very quickly if they aren’t wearing protective gear on ATVs/4-wheelers.”

 “It’s certainly a normal response to tell your children to go outside for a bit to get some fresh air, sunshine or exercise,” said Dr. Harold Lovvorn III, a pediatric surgeon and medical director of Pediatric Trauma at Monroe Carell.
 “But we will probably need to add a caveat to ‘go outside and play.’
 Maybe it’s adding the tag ‘and don’t forget your helmet.’